Q: After system is restored to other dissimilar hardware computers, why cannot it boot normally?

 - If the OS restored is Windows 8, you need set parameter as “Win8 64bit”.

 - If the OS restored is other Windows system, you need set parameter as “Other OS”.

-Only in this way, different machine that is restored system will be sure to boot normally.
+Only in this way, the different machine that the system is restored to will be sure to boot normally.

 Q: About problem that activation overdue is prompted by computer that applied with universal restore while it booting.

-After restoring legitimate Windows from one computer to others, it is normal that system prompted that system need to be activated again after it booting.
+After restoring legitimate Windows from one computer to others, it is normal that system prompted that system needs to be activated again after it is booting.
 Due to the fact that there is limitation to use activation code, therefore, you may need to activate system again.

 Q: About the problem that software need to be activated again after using universal restore.